michaelruocco/michaelruocco.github.io/README.md

 ## To Do

 * Add More posts!
-* Think of a better title
+* Enable posting comments
-* Update and improve CV layout
+* Update and improve CV layout using: https://jekyllthemes.io/theme/online-cv
-* Add some background images:
+* Add some background image to about page
-  * Home page
-  * About page

 ## Running Locally